Al-un/al-un.fr/blog/content/articles/wip/senior-vs-junior.md

+---
+title: What's the Difference Between a Senior Software Engineer and a Junior Software Engineer?
+draft: true
+---

-# What's the difference between a senior software engineer and a junior software engineer?
+# What's the Difference Between a Senior Software Engineer and a Junior Software Engineer?

 Back to 2018, I was asked this question during an interview.
-On the spur of the moment, my brain popped up the answer:
+I had little experience at the moment and, on the spur of the moment, my brain popped up the answer:

-_A senior engineer writes bad code and does know why while a junior engineer writes bad code and does not know why._
+> _A senior engineer writes bad code and does know why while a junior engineer writes bad code and does not know why._

 Despite being an attempt of humour, with a debatable level of success, I am still convinced, as-of today, that this belief summarizes my vision of seniority.
 I think I properly considered the nuance of this question: it was about not good and bad engineers but senior and junior engineers.
 In other words, _what is my definition of experience?_